Eleanor Markham

-Eleanor Markham (born c.
-1872) was an American woman who became one of the most prominent cases of an averted premature burial in the late 19th century.
+Eleanor Markham was an invented American woman who became one of the most prominent cases of an averted premature burial in the late 19th century.
+Her existence was disproven within weeks of her story first appearing in newspapers but her story continued to be credulously reported nonetheless.

 According to news reports at the time, the 22-year-old Miss Markham was pronounced dead in Sprakers, New York on July 8, 1894, by a Dr. Howard, the family physician.
 Since the weather was quite warm, it was decided to have the burial quickly, and her coffin was closed and fastened after family members said goodbye on the morning of July 10.
 But on the way to the graveyard, the hearse was stopped after a noise was heard coming from the coffin.
 The lid was unfastened to find Miss Markham alive, exclaiming "You are burying me alive!," to which Dr. Howard reportedly said, "Hush child, you are all right.
 It is a mistake easily rectified."